Russell Lazovick is in his fourth year as superintendent of the Bridgewater-Raritan Regional School District.

 In 2009, Russell became the Assistant Superintendent for Curriculum and Instruction of the West Windsor-Plainsboro Regional School District.
 Working in this high-performing district with an incredible administrative team and a phenomenal faculty, the district explored instruction beyond content, targeting competency-based learning and developing a K-12 system designed to cultivate student success "beyond the test" which included exit assessments that put students in touch with real world audiences including non-governmental organizations, the United Nations, and the White House.

 In 2011, Russell took over as the superintendent of the Nutley Public School District.
-Over the last five years, he has led the district's strategic work bringing together the seven buildings and unifying administrators, faculty and staff with students, parents and local stakeholders.
+During the five years he spent there, he led the district's strategic work bringing together the seven buildings and unifying administrators, faculty and staff with students, parents and local stakeholders.
 This work allowed for a reconstruction of the district's structure and operations as well as the revitalization of all academic, athletic and support programs, an explosion of technology use across the district, improved communications with the community, and five consecutive years of improved student performance.

 Thrilled to be a part of the Bridgewater-Raritan system, Russ looks forward to what can be achieved for students in this diverse, resourceful community.